Mister-Ed/Mobile-dev-sample/README.md

 Sample Android mobile development project - academic class project.

-I was tasked with developed the ecommerce features of the Andriod app.
+I was tasked with developing the ecommerce features of the Andriod app.
 The UI/UX was the emphasis, not connecting to databases, etc.

 Below are screenshots of the progression of the App while deployed on Samsung Note 5 phone.